 Datasette is aimed at data journalists, museum curators, archivists, local governments and anyone else who has data that they wish to share with the world.
+It is part of a wider ecosystem of tools dedicated to make working with structured data as productive as possible.

-Explore a demo, watch a video about the project or try it out by uploading and publishing your own CSV data.
+Explore a demo, watch a presentation about the project or Try Datasette without installing anything using Glitch.